zenna/halisi/_drafts/progress.md

       y (+ x0 x1)]
   y)
 ```

+__How to abstract finite discrete domains and apply function them?__
+Suppose we represent a finite discrete domain by a *set of conditional probabiltiy tables (cpt)*.

+A cpt is a matrix, which:
+- has 1 column for independent variable
+- has n columns for dependent variables, where n >= 0
+- has 1 column for the probability
+- each row assigns values to each variable (both independent and all dependent)
+- The probability of the row is the joint probability of all the values.

 __What is required to have a universal, albeit likely slow, language__
 - Define abstract domains for all random primitives